axelvaldez/radical-companies/_posts/9-disentangling/2022-09-13-disentangling-management.markdown

     <li>If a Board member wants to fully cash out, the euphemism is that he is &ldquo;leaving his Board seat to pursue other projects.&rdquo;.
 The business may or may not get any cash out of these types of transactions.</li>
    </ul>
  <h2>Hiring</h2>
-  <p>Putting together the Executive team is way up there in the Big Boss&rsquo; job description; it goes right under <em>make money for the board and the stockholder.</em></p>
+  <p>Putting together the Executive team is way up there in the Big Boss&rsquo; job description; it goes right under &rdquo;make money&rdquo; for the Board and the stockholder.</p>
   <p>If you are within striking distance of an IPO or some other &ldquo;liquidity event,&rdquo; you hire a bunch of people with <em>bona fide</em> credentials from well known companies.
 You name them CxOs because a big part of your IPO story is having &ldquo;a strong team.&rdquo;</p>
   <p>If you are far from IPO, or past it, you want to hire an &ldquo;effective&rdquo; team, no matter how they go about it, even if they go about it ruthlessly.
 And when it comes to finances they will get you what you need one way or the other.</p>
   <p>In a smaller company, the Big Boss&rsquo; main job is to raise money and set strategy.
 So, he hires an executive team who can take care of everything else.
 These folks are mostly competent and even nice (but they are their way of being neither).</p>